 A History of The Wellington Public House

-The Wellington Pub and Restaurant began life in its present form when it was reopened after a massive refurbishment, in March 2014, by Chris Grandison and Chris Samuels, backed by Stuart and Christine Samuels.
+The Wellington Pub began life in its present form when it was reopened after a massive refurbishment, in March 2014, by Chris Grandison and Chris Samuels, backed by Stuart and Christine Samuels.

 The premises has a long a varied history, with the core of the building dating back to 1730.
 This heart has become the focal point of the bar area with a beautiful inglenook fireplace housing a modern day wood burning stove to create a great ambience on a chilly winters evening.
 The far side of the chimney breast boasts a beautiful green marble fireplace which has been retained in the pool and darts room.